• Skip to primary navigation

 • Reader Comments & Ratings

-Why You Should Make This Easy Instant Pot Chicken Stew
+Why readers love this Instant Pot Chicken Stew Recipe

 Instant Pot Stewed Chicken Ingredients

 Vegetables - I use onions, celery and carrot for the base of the stew and to build flavor.
 When I'm pushed for time I buy the ready chopped onion celery and carrot mix from the store, which makes this recipe even faster.
-You can add in other vegetables that your family enjoy eating.
+It's fine to add in other veggies your family love.

-Potatoes - waxy potatoes especially help to thicken this filling one pot chicken dinner.
-I have used regular medium sized russet potatoes which I have peeled.
-However, use any variety of potato.
+Potatoes - waxy potatoes especially help to thicken this dinner.
+I have used regular medium sized russet potatoes which are peeled.
+But any variety of potato is fine.
 I often use baby potatoes in this stew, then you don't even need to peel them.
-Sweet potatoes are also delicious as an alternative.
+Sweet potatoes are also delicious.

 Broth - I used fresh chicken broth, however, chicken or veggie stock cubes or bouillon work perfectly well too.
 You could also swap the chicken broth for vegetable broth.